alcarinn/alcarinn.github.io/README.md

 ## The databases

 Twitter became a central medium of communication and is used by most of the politicians to transmit their ideas.
-The restriction of 280 characters by tweet forces the politicians to be succinct and to compress their ideas to keep only the essential, using often the same recurrent keywords.
+The restriction of 280 characters by tweet forces the politicians to be succinct and to compress their ideas in order to keep only the essential, using often the same recurrent keywords.
 It provides for us a good way to grasp what topics are mainly addressed by each party and politician.
 Therefore, we analyze <b>163,186 tweets</b> posted by the six largest parties (listed below) and some of their members (selected by their <a href="https://www.tagesanzeiger.ch/sonntagszeitung/wer-hat-in-bern-am-meisten-einfluss/story/11893481">influence</a> in the parliament).
 We also use the archives of the Radio Television of Switzerland
 (<b>RTS</b>) to understand what are the principal topics discussed by the politicians over the years using a different medium.
 Finally, we compare the changes in communications of the parties with the <b>results of the federal</b> elections using the associated datasets.